Skip to content

 While they look similar to thinning shears, texturizing shears serve a different creative purpose.
 They typically have wider gaps between the teeth, which removes larger sections of hair to create visible texture and movement.
 These are your secret weapon for crafting choppy, piecey looks and adding dimension to modern styles.
 Instead of subtly blending, texturizing shears are designed to make a statement, allowing you to carve into the hair and build volume and interest.
 They are less about removing weight and more about creating a specific, dynamic shape.

-The Comfort Fit: Left-Handed & Swivel Shears
+Don't Forget Comfort: Left-Handed & Swivel Shears

 Ergonomics are non-negotiable for a long and healthy career.
 For left-handed barbers, using right-handed shears flipped over can cause unnecessary strain and awkward cutting angles.
 True left-handed shears are designed to fit your hand correctly, providing comfort and control.
 Similarly, swivel shears feature a rotating thumb ring that allows for more natural hand and wrist positioning.
 This design helps reduce the risk of repetitive strain injuries like carpal tunnel, making them an excellent choice for any barber who spends hours cutting hair each day.